learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 ### Explain

-##### 6) The word school(s) has the highest TF-IDF value in the second document of our test data.
+##### 6) The word school(s) (this might be different) has the highest TF-IDF value in the second document of our test data.
 What does that tell us about the word school?